bazelbuild/rules_python/docs/sphinx/precompiling.md

 ## Known issues, caveats, and idiosyncracies

+* Precompiling requires Bazel 7+ with the Pystar rule implementation enabled.
+* Mixing rules_python PyInfo with Bazel builtin PyInfo will result in pyc files being dropped.
 * Precompiled files may not be used in certain cases prior to Python 3.11.
 This occurs due Python adding the directory of the binary's main `.py` file, which causes the module to be found in the workspace source directory instead of